Nurses 'flabbergasted' to be left off fast-tracked residency

 Another group in for a two-year residency wait is dairy farm managers but Federated Farmers says this is not in high demand anyway.
 Spokesperson Chris Lewis said what the industry needs are cheaper entry-level workers.

-"A few people will be stoaked and probably in a small number but the greater number we need, in a few thousand, we need entry to mid-skill-level migrants coming into the country and just doing that day in day out good bugger kiwi work of milking the cows," Lewis said.
+"A few people will be stoked and probably in a small number but the greater number we need, in a few thousand, we need entry to mid-skill-level migrants coming into the country and just doing that day-in day-out good-bugger Kiwi work of milking the cows," Lewis said.

-There are over 85 hard-to-fill highly skilled jobs on the green list.
+There are more than 85 hard-to-fill highly skilled jobs on the green list.
 The minister couldn't say how many people might apply.